+- Independent Non-Executive Director

+- Chairman of Audit Committee

+- Member of Remuneration Committee

-Independent Non-Executive Director Chairman of Audit Committee Member of Remuneration Committee and Nominating Committee
+- Member of Nominating Committee

-Mr. Sim Yee Fuan, male, a Malaysian Citizen, aged 56, was appointed as an Independent Non-Executive Director of the Company on 30 October 2012.
+Mr. Sim Yee Fuan was appointed as an Independent Non-Executive Director of the Company on 30 October 2012.
 He graduated from University of Malaya with Bachelor of Accounting (Honours) and obtained his professional qualification from Malaysian Institute of Certified Public Accountants.
 He holds a Master Degree in Business Administration from Northern University of Malaysia.
 He is a Chartered Accountant registered with the Malaysia Institute of Accountants.
 He started his career with Bank Negara Malaysia from 1991 to 1995 and had gained the banking experience in Foreign Exchange Administration Department and Banking Supervision Department.
 During 1995 to 2006, he was attached to public companies listed on Bursa Malaysia Securities Berhad where his job responsibilities were in the areas of accounting, finance, taxation and corporate management.

 Currently, he is also an Executive Director of Unimech Group Berhad.
-He is an Independent Non-Executive Director of Hextar Industries Berhad, Saudee Group Berhad and SEAL Incorporated Berhad.
+He is an Independent Non-Executive Director of Hextar Healthcare Berhad and SEAL Incorporated Berhad.
 He is also the commissioner of PT Arita Prima Indonesia Tbk, a company listed on Indonesia Stock Exchange.